 Leader: Colin Sillence

-Parkgate and Denge Wood to see Monkey Orchid, Lady Orchid, Fly Orchid and Greater Butterfly-orchid.
+Parkgate and Denge Wood (“Bonsai Bank”) to see Monkey, Lady, Fly and Greater Butterfly orchids.
 Up to twelve orchid species are possible.
 Less than two miles of easy walking.
 This trip requires car sharing as only limited parking is possible at the reserves.
 A great day out in England’s “orchid garden” and there are many other sites you may wish to visit later in the afternoon, or on an adjacent day.

 Leader: Roger Harding

-Walk will be about three hours – not strenuous.
+Walk will be about three hours - not strenuous, but exposed to the weather coming off the sea.
 Mostly firm and dry, but some damp slacks may need waterproof footwear.
-A chance to be guided by legendary local botanist Mary Breeds on one of the finest and most extensive sand dune systems in the country.
-Possible orchid species in early summer: Early and Southern Marsh-orchid including hybrids and ssp. coccinea, Bee Orchid, Pyramidal Orchid, and Twayblade.
+We will be guided by one of John and Mary Breeds who have decades of experience as wardens of one of the finest and most extensive sand dune systems in the country.
+Possible orchid species in early summer: Early and Southern Marsh-orchid including hybrids and coccinea.
+Also, Bee Orchid, Pyramidal Orchid, and Twayblade.
 There will be plenty of other rare and interesting plants, butterflies, bugs and birds at this nationally-important site for nature.

 Leader: Roger Harding